High-level CLI for Git

 The repo command ("show the repository") opens the homepage of the current repository in your default browser.
 Git Town can display repositories hosted on GitHub, GitLab, Gitea, and Bitbucket.

-Set the code-hosting-origin-hostname setting to tell Git Town about the hostname when using ssh identities.
+Set the hosting-origin-hostname setting to tell Git Town about the hostname when using ssh identities.

-The single responsibility principle applies to feature branches the same way it applies to code architecture.
-Like classes and functions, feature branches should also do only one thing.
-Implementing, refactoring, reviewing, and resolving merge conflicts on such single-responsibility branches is more straightforward than on branches that combine unrelated changes.
+The single responsibility principle applies to feature branches the same way it applies to functions, classes, and methods.
+Feature branches should also perform only one change.
+Implementing, refactoring, reviewing, and resolving merge conflicts on such single-responsibility branches is easier than with branches that combine unrelated changes.

 Branch 1: refactor